Nepali Congress: Ideology

 The party was founded on the principle of democracy and socialism.
-In 1956, the party adopted democratic socialism as its ideology for socio-economic transformation.
+In 1956, the party adopted democratic socialism as its ideology for socioeconomic transformation.
 Its foreign policy orientation was to nonalignment and good relations with India.
-It initially favoured mainstream social democratic policies, but in the late 20th century, began moving closer to the political centre, starting in the 1990s, abandoning some of its previous social democratic policies in favor of those similar to the Third Way.
+It initially favoured mainstream social democratic policies, but in the late 20th century, began moving closer to the political centre, starting in the 1990s, abandoning some of its previous social democratic policies in favour of those similar to the Third Way.